-A maximum number fifteen (15) credits from another CHEA regionally accredited college and/or university can be transferred into the doctoral program.
+A maximum number fifteen (15) doctoral level credits from another CHEA regionally accredited college and/or university can be transferred into the doctoral program.
 Courses used towards the completion of a granted degree will not be considered.
 However, some DrPH coursework may be waived if relevant doctoral level courses have been taken at another institution.
-A waiver or transfer of credits for course(s) taken at another accredited institution(s) must be approved by the departmental chair.
+Students must seek approval for the departmental chair of their concentration, prior to registering for courses at other CHEA accredited institutions.

-For transfer of credits or a waiver, the accepted student must provide: 1) a course description and 2) verification of at least a B grade (3.0 on a 4.0 system) in that particular course(s).
+For transfer of credits or a waiver, the accepted student must provide: 1) a detailed course syllabus and 2) an official transcript verifying at least a B grade (3.0 on a 4.0 system) in that particular course(s).

-Credit transfers must be approved by the departmental chair.
-The student must furnish official, written proof of the course content equivalency.
-If the student fails to provide appropriate proof of course content equivalency in a timely fashion, the option for credit transfer may be denied.
+If the student fails to provide appropriate proof of course content equivalency and an official transcript in a timely fashion, the option for credit transfer may be denied.